NeyMuaaz11/js-api/README.md

 ## <ins>Usage:</ins>

-### Insomnia can be used to make requests to the API and observe the returned results
+### Insomnia can be used to make dummy requests to the API and observe the returned results